-If you do not know the lag from a signal, you first need to find the lag.
-This can be done, using the "Cross Correlate" instruction.
+If the lag from a signal is not known, first find the lag by using the "Cross Correlate" instruction.
 Figure 29 shows how to compute the signal lag for CO_2 against the U_z signal, and, then, remove the computed lag from the CO_2 signal, using the "Remove Lag" instruction.

-Figure 29: The lag is removed by selecting cross correlate (left) and Storage Label Peak Time = $co2_lag$.
+Figure 29: The lag is removed by selecting cross correlate (left) and Storage Label Peak Time = co2_lag.